SeekND/Microbattletanks/README.md

 * Extend 8cm with 28awg wire and connect middle leg of the IR receiver (-) to polulu OUT NEG (-)
 * Extend 8cm with 28awg wire and connect left leg of the IR receiver (+)  to polulu OUT POS (+)
 * Extend 8cm with 28awg wire and connect right leg of the IR receiver (signal) to ESP8266 D5
+* Remove IR metalic cover for a better exposure of the receiver.

 * Extend 8cm with 28awg wire and connect longer leg of the IR led (+) to ESP8266 D2
 * Extend 8cm with 28awg wire and connect shorter leg of the IR receiver (-) to ESP8266 GROUND closest to D2